shayen71421/shayen71421/README.md

- **I am passionate about Java, Web Development, and AI, with a strong interest in collaborating on Java, JavaScript, and web-based projects.
+ **I'm passionate about Java, Web Development, and AI, with a strong interest in collaborating on Java, JavaScript, and web-based projects.
 I have a particular focus on Digital Systems, Embedded Projects, and Neuromorphic Computing.
 Additionally, I am actively building Speech and AI-powered applications, leveraging the latest advancements in these fields.**

 ---